tyr-tech-team/hawk/README.md

 <h1 align="center">
   Hawk
 </h1>
-<div align="center">A toolkit that provides service building, startup and other functions.
-Here are the main features</div>
+<div align="center">A toolkit that provides service building, startup and other functions.</div>
 <div align="center">Our product: <a href="https://relithe.com">https://relithe.com</a></div>
 <br />